 The crews rotate during crew exchange flights.
 During the hand-over period, the current space station crew members communicate by conference call to the new crew members any rare situations they have dealt with, any new techniques they have learned, or any information that might be helpful to the new residents.
 Once the new crew members actually arrive, the outgoing crew will brief them on safety, vehicle changes, and payload operations.

-The current habitable pressurized volume on the ISS is 31,509 cubic feet (892 cubic meters).
-The habitable pressurized volume on the completed station will be 34,700 cubic feet (983 cubic meters), roughly equivalent to the interior of a Boeing 747.
+The current pressurized volume on the ISS is 32,033 cubic feet (907 cubic meters), roughly equivalent to the interior of a Boeing 747.